gjpelletier/pstide/README.md

 result = run_pstide(**kwargs)
 ```

-The code above returns the following output on screen and in the output result, pstide_output.csv and pstide_output.png:
+The code above returns the following output on screen and in the output 'result', 'pstide_output.csv', and 'pstide_output.png':

 (note that the output 'result' above is a dictionary that includes the following keys: 'options': the kwargs input options, 'segdata': segment data for the selected segment, 'ps_segments': contents of ps_segments.dat, and 'df_tide': Pandas dataframe containing output of the tide predictions)